rajanimankhala/Code-Jam/README.md

      - **Japan** → Role-playing, Platform
      - **Rest of World** → Sports, Action
   -   **Corelation between Sales and Reviews**:
       - More reviews More Sales
       - Corelation is linear across Platforms
    -   **Platform Lifecycle**
       - Lifecycle of Platform is squeezing with tech advancements and innovations
+  -   **Sales**
+      - Sports and Actions generates the highest sales across genres, while Strategy contributes the least
+      - Gen Z strongly drives sales across all genres, with Sport, Action, and Shooter leading, while Millennials show minimal contribution except for Platform
+      - Gen Z accounts for the overwhelming majority of global sales compared to Millennials

 ## 📌 Recommendations